rabbitmq/rabbitmq-server/COMMUNITY_SUPPORT.md

 ### How is Community Support Related to Patch Releases?

-Being covered by community support for a release series also means that patch releases, general and security-related ones, are produced regularly.
-Patch releases **will not be produced** for series out of community support, with potential exception for very high severity CVEs.
+Being covered by community support for a release series also means that patch releases, general and security-related ones, are produced regularly and are available publicly.
+Patch releases, even if produced, **will not be made available to non-paying users** for series out of community support, with potential exception for very high severity CVEs.

 ### What is Broadcom's Obligation to Reply to Messages or Issues Reported?